 A NRI selling inherited property in India can sell the property in the same way as any other NRI — but may be subject to a few additional rules when it comes to repatriation of funds.

 Under FEMA Section 6(5), you won’t be able to take the profits from selling an inherited property out of India without RBI permission.
 Get professional advice if this is your situation.

 If you intend to sell your Indian property without being in the country to oversee the sale, you’ll need to appoint a representative to act on your behalf.

 This is done through your local Indian embassy or consulate, by giving power of attorney (PoA).
 The process may vary slightly between different locations, but you’re likely to need to do the following²:

 Wise transfers are fast, cheap and secure.
 You’ll always get the mid-market exchange rate with just low, transparent fees to pay.
-That can mean you save 6x compared to using your normal bank.

 If you’re planning an international payment and would rather wait until the time’s right to get the best available exchange rate you can also set up a Wise rate alert.